ayako0/docs/docs/trading-algorithm.md

       <p>
-        Using fundamental factors and momentum strategies the algorithm ranks all stocks in the dataset and chooses the top five to trade weekly, outperforming most long term held stocks in the given time frame within the S&P 500 at a percentage gain of 29,923.07%.
+        Using fundamental factors and momentum strategies the algorithm ranks all stocks in the dataset and chooses the top five to trade weekly, outperforming most long term held stocks in the S&P 500 within the time frame at a percentage gain of 29,923.07%.
       </p>
       <p>
         Slope, beta and linear regression methods<sup>1</sup> were chosen to